moliver28/research-handbook/content/handbook/business-technology/data-team/platform/tableau/_index.md

 ### FY25 Tableau Roadmap

-Having completed the migration to Tableau in FY25-Q1, we are now focused on improving the Tableau developer experience and
+Having completed the migration to Tableau in FY25-Q1, we are now focused on improving the Tableau developer experience and scaling our implementation to stregthen enterprise reporting.

 - FY25-Q2 - Establish the framework for the Future State of Tableau, with input from Functional teams
     - Publish the Executive Landing Page to drive users towards critical dashboards
     - Document an approach to Tableau data source creation that promotes single-source-of-truth reporting
     - Document and implement a user deprovisioning policy & process, in order to free up unused licenses on a set cadence
     - Document the key GTM domain areas that lack single-source-of-truth data sources
     - Run an assessment of our Tableau environment, using quantitative and qualitative measures
         - Data sources (number of data sources that exist, custom SQL vs. table-based, commonly used tables that may indicate an opportunity for data source consolidation, etc.)
         - Dashboards (number of dashboards that exist, distribution of usage, average user views per dashboard, etc.)
         - Users (login frequency, etc.)